-Cyprus Civil Procedure Rules do allow for class and representative body actions although in practice such actions are not common.
+Although the Cyprus Civil Procedure Rules allow for class and representative body actions, such actions are not common.

-Where many persons share the same interest, a class action may be filed after one or more of such persons are authorised by the court to sue or defend in this class action on behalf of, or for the benefit of, all persons interested.
+Where many persons share the same interest a class action may be filed after one or more of them are authorised by the court to sue or defend in this class action for the benefit of or on behalf of all persons interested.
 Before the court grants the relevant authorisation, a power of attorney signed by the persons to be represented and certified by the Registrar or certifying officer and empowering the person or persons who are to sue or be sued on their behalf to represent them in the cause or matter specified must be lodged alongside the main action.
-An exception to this arises in the case of any unincorporated religious, charitable, philanthropic, educational, social or athletic institution or association not established or conducted for profit.
-Where a class action is allowed the persons represented are bound by the judgment of the court in the action, and such judgment may be enforced against them in all respects as if they were parties to the action.
+This is not necessary in the case of any unincorporated religious, charitable, philanthropic, educational, social or athletic institution or association not established or conducted for profit.

+Where a class action is allowed the persons represented are bound by the judgment of the court in the action, and any judgment may be enforced against them in all respects as if they were parties to the action.